nixys/nxs-backup/docs/restore/MYSQL.md

     $ mysql -u root -p
     ```

-    * `-u` - user for loging to datase;
+    - `-u` - user for loging to datase;
-    * `-p` - shell will ask you to prompt for a password before connecting to a database;
+    - `-p` - shell will ask you to prompt for a password before connecting to a database;

-2) Create database if it doesn't exists
+2) Create database if it doesn't exist

     ```shell
     mysql> CREATE DATABASE Users;